wofsauge/Isaac-xmlvalidator-action/README.md

 Ignore specific files or folders.
 Seperate multiple entries by comma.
 The Tool will already automatically ignore the folders: node_modules, content/rooms and resources/rooms.
 It also ignores the files "fxlayers.xml" and "seedmenu.xml", as well as most entries provided by a .gitignore file inside the given root folder

+### `ignoreWarnings`

+If set to true, this will cause warnings, such as unrecognized attributes, to not count towards the total error count.

 ## Example usages

 This example will recursively check every xml file all folders of your mod: